 On Dec.
-23, 2020, the Company announced that it had entered into a definitive agreement with TransAlta for the acquisition by the Company of the economic interest in the Ada Cogeneration facility, which is expected to close in the second quarter of 2021.
-Ada is a 29 MW cogeneration facility in operation located in Ada, Michigan.
-The cogeneration facility began commercial operations in 1991 and has a power purchase agreement and steam sale agreement for a remaining five-year period with Consumers Energy and Amway.
-TransAlta Renewables will acquire the economic interest from TransAlta in the asset through a tracking share structure.
+23, 2020, the Company announced that it had entered into a definitive agreement with TransAlta for the acquisition by the Company of the economic interest in the Ada cogeneration facility, which closed on April 1, 2021.
+Ada is a 29 MW cogeneration facility located in Ada, Michigan.
+The cogeneration facility began commercial operations in 1991 and has a power and steam sale agreement with Consumers Energy and Amway that expires in 2026.
+The Company owns the economic interest in this facility through its ownership of Ada Tracking Preferred Shares.